xychenmsn/string-schema/docs/README.md

-# Simple Schema Documentation
+# String Schema Documentation

-Welcome to the Simple Schema documentation!
-This directory contains comprehensive documentation for the Simple Schema library.
+Welcome to the String Schema documentation!
+This directory contains comprehensive documentation for the String Schema library.

 ## 🎯 Status: Production Ready